Diagnosing Crohn's disease

 During an MRE scan, magnetic fields and radio waves are used to produce detailed images of your small intestines.
 During CTE scans, several X-rays are taken and assembled by computer to create a detailed image.

 These tests are increasingly used instead of a small bowel enema or small bowel follow-through, because they allow more detailed examination of the small intestine.
 MRE scans also avoid any exposure to X-ray radiation.

 Small bowel enema or small bowel follow-through

 A harmless liquid called barium is passed down the tube.
-The barium coats the lining of your small intestines so that they show up clearly on X-ray.
+The barium coats the lining of your small intestines, so they show up clearly on X-ray.
 A series of X-ray images will then be taken.
-The images can often highlight the areas of narrowing and inflammation that are caused by Crohn's disease.
+The images can often highlight the areas of narrowing and inflammation caused by Crohn's disease.

-After the test, you will be advised to drink plenty of fluid to help wash the barium out of your body.
+After the test, you'll be advised to drink plenty of fluid to help wash the barium out of your body.
 You may notice that your stools look white for the first few days after having an SBE or SBFT.
-This is perfectly normal and it is nothing to worry about.
+This is perfectly normal and nothing to worry about.

 Next review due: 17/04/2017